 - Brain damage

-BE is most commonly diagnosed in children who have other medical conditions or compromised immune systems, and treatment or prevention of BE will depend on the overall health of the child.
+BE is most commonly diagnosed in children who have other medical conditions or compromised immune systems.
+Treatment or prevention of BE will depend on the overall health of the child.

 Stages of Bilirubin Encephalopathy